Probate Q&A Series

 • Record the Affidavit of Death and death certificate with the Register of Deeds in the county where the property sits.

-This process lets the county register’s office remove the decedent’s name without formal probate.
-Although North Carolina has no specific statute numbered for this affidavit, courts and registers accept it as a matter of custom under the general recording statutes in Chapter 47.
+This process helps establish the survivorship change in the public records without a probate conveyance of the decedent’s interest.
+Although North Carolina has no specific statute numbered for this affidavit, registers commonly accept it under the general recording statutes in Chapter 47.

 b.
 Property Held as Tenants in Common

 When owners hold property as tenants in common, each owns an undivided share.
 The deceased owner’s share passes through probate.
-To update the deed:
+To update title:

-1. Open the decedent’s estate by filing the will (if any) and a petition for probate in the clerk’s office of superior court under Chapter 28A.
-The court will issue Letters Testamentary or Letters of Administration.
+1. Open the decedent’s estate by filing the will (if any) and an application for probate and appointment in the clerk’s office of superior court under Chapter 28A.
+The clerk may issue Letters Testamentary or Letters of Administration.
 See G.S.
 28A-6-1.

 2. The personal representative inventories assets, pays debts, and follows the will or the laws of intestacy.
-When ready to transfer title, the personal representative executes a “Personal Representative’s Deed.”
+When authorized and appropriate to transfer title, the personal representative may execute a deed.

-3. Include with the deed: the decedent’s certified death certificate and a certified copy of Letters Testamentary or Letters of Administration.
+3. Include with the deed for recording any required supporting probate documentation, such as a certified copy of Letters Testamentary or Letters of Administration.

 2. Key Steps and Tips